Cerebral Palsy: A Guide | Pennsylvania Cerebral Palsy Attorneys

 Nonprofit Organizations for Disabilities in Pennsylvania

-- United Cerebral Palsy of Philadelphia and Vicinity (Philadelphia, Pennsylvania): Provides a resource directory for medical, legal, recreational, human service, transportation, and social development programs.
+- Blossom Philadelphia (Philadelphia, Pennsylvania): Provides a resource directory for medical, legal, recreational, human service, transportation, and social development programs.

 - The United Way of Pennsylvania (Harrisburg, Pennsylvania): This organization has numerous branches throughout the state, and provide services ranging from early education to financial assistance.

 Other resources that provide information regarding financial assistance include the Need Help Paying Bills resource guide to financial assistance.

 How Can I Get My Child Educational Help or Early Intervention in Pennsylvania?

 Educational Resources in Pittsburgh, Philadelphia, Erie, and Other Pennsylvania Cities

 Educational resources can vary depending on your child’s age, abilities, and other considerations.
 If a child is very young (under the age of three), there are Early Intervention programs available to help your child’s developmental delays and maximize their potential.
 These children often have IFSP (Individualized Family Service Plans) that can outline the child’s needs and develop a plan to help the child transition into a school environment.